 For a good intermittent problem sometimes we ended up with such a situation - we made a few of visits, and we replaced a series of new parts, but the boiler is still having the same problem.
-If we charge this customer he or she still have a non-working boiler, it is bit unfair isn’t it?
-But if we don’t charge we lose labour and new parts, it is also unfair to us.
+If we charge this customer he or she still has a non-working boiler, it is bit unfair isn’t it?
+But if we don’t charge we lose labour and new parts, it is also unfair to us!

 We do believe that your boiler is having a problem since it is your boiler and you are familiar with it.
 But without witnessing the problem, sometimes it is bit difficult to get to the bottom of the problem, ie, to get a diagnosis 100% right.
 We don't charge callout fee to local people (except for rented properties), and we adopt a "no fix no fee" policy, so we sometimes don't come out for an intermittent problem until it becomes more persistent.

 We also work for insurance companies as a sub contractor.
 For a boiler repair, these insurance companies don’t allow us to make more than two visits and to fit more than one part for obvious reasons, ie, insurance companies generally walk away from intermittent problems.